SUSAN TREGONING PHOTOGRAPHY

 Placed on the National Register of Historic Places in 1998, Tewa Lodge is one of the few motels from the Route 66 era still operating as a motel in Albuquerque.

-I think this paint job on the Tewa Lodge office is fairly recent, and it is cute as a button, but the place is really junked up now.
-I am hoping that means they are in the process of renovations.
 Recent reviews have been trending down for this motel.
 At one time, it was said to be the best-preserved historic Route 66 hotel in Albuquerque, but not any longer.
 Enjoy the architecture from afar, but I would not recommend staying here.
-Highland Theater - 4804 Central Avenue SE

 De Anza Motor Lodge - 4301 Central Avenue NE

 The De Anza Motor Lodge was constructed in 1939, two years after the Route 66 realignment through Albuquerque.
-Built by a tourist court operator and Charles Wallace, a well-known Zuni Indian trader.
+It was built by a tourist court operator and Charles Wallace, a well-known Zuni Indian trader.
 Soon, Wallace was the sole owner, offering comfortable lodging and selling Zuni merchandise in the lobby.
 As a result, the De Anza became a gathering place for traders, Native American artisans, collectors, and tourists.

 Jones Motor Company and Texaco was both a service station and a Ford car dealership.
 Ralph Jones had it constructed in 1939.
 Built in the Art Moderne style, with curved walls, a stepped tower, and angled gas tanks, it was considered the most modern station in the West when it was completed.